MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 1. [] Follow the instructions in the **Exporting de-identified data** article located [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your anonymizationConfig.json file and placing it inside the anonymization container within your **expsa** storage account.
 Return when you reach **Manage Configuration File in ACR**.

     > [!HINT] Copy the sample configuration file and save it as a JSON file to your computer.
 Then in your storage account, select **Containers > anonymization > Upload** and upload the file.
+Keep track of the name of the container and the file as they will be used in the API call.

 2. [] Next, follow the instructions in the **Configure export settings and set up a storage account** article [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data) for configuring your **expsa** storage account for the \$export operation.
 Return when you reach **Securing the FHIR service $export operation**.
 Read the note below about the FHIR service managed identity.